PoisotLab/EcologicalNetworksPlots.jl/docs/src/layouts/forcedirected.md

 scatter!(I, N, bipartite=true)
 ```

-For the sake of exhaustivity, we have included the spring electric layout:
+For the sake of exhaustivity, we have included the spring electric layout.
+This
+can give good results too, and is worth investigating as a possible
+visualisation:

 ```@example default
 I = initial(RandomInitialLayout, N)